A 29-year-old man is accused of shooting a homeless man to death near the South Platte River last month.

 “I merked that motherfucker,” the witness reportedly heard “Mikhail” say while showing off the two spent cartridges as trophies.
 Two witnesses said that the suspect talked about hearing the victim gurgle and choke after the shooting, while the suspect looked for things to steal.

-Purpera, of Louisiana, faces two counts of first-degree murder and a charge of aggravated robbery.
+Purpera, of Louisiana, faces charges of first-degree murder and aggravated robbery.
 He’s in custody in the Denver Detention Center.

 He also is wanted in Gonzales, Louisiana, for two counts of attempted murder in connection with a shooting that occurred there on Aug.
 22, 2016, according to the district attorney’s office.